wit0k/dw/README.md

 Ver.
 0.6.4:
 * Cosmetic code changes in get_hrefs (Still need to find some time to completely rebuild it + multiprocessing)

+Ver.
+0.6.5:
+* Cosmetic code changes in get_hrefs (Still need to find some time to completely rebuild it + multiprocessing)